Murder Weapon (1989)

 Starring: Lyle Waggoner, Linnea Quigley, Karen Russell

 I wanted to hate this film.
 I really do.
-But I can't cuz it pushes what I usually expect from a slasher movie and it did just that in the oddest manner possible.
+But I can't.
+It pushes a lot of buttons I usually expect from a slasher movie, doing it all in the oddest manners possible.

-We open with Linnea Quigley's character Dawn going home from...school(?) where she finds her sister making love with a boy.
-She acts quite casually about this until she strips and decided to murder both her sister and the boyfriend.
+We open with Linnea Quigley's character Dawn going home from...school(?), where she finds her sister making love with a boy.
+She acts quite casually about this until she strips down to her birthday suit and murders the hell out of the lovers.

-Of course, there's the murders which are, hands down, the film's biggest highlight; the make-up effects are simply spot on when it comes to the gory details.
-One victim had his face shot off with a shotgun and we see it in gruesome detail, peppered cheeks and tongue hanging out!
-Some murders may had gone too over the top like the one involving some guy's heart effortlessly pushed out of his chest from the back, but I believe this is where Murder Weapon's cheesy charm made workable.
+Of course, there are the murders, hands down the film's biggest highlight; the make-up effects are simply spot on when it comes to the gory details.
+One victim had his face shot off with a shotgun and we see it in gruesome detail, peppered cheeks, tongue hanging out and all!
+Some murders may have gone too over the top like the one guy's heart effortlessly pushed out of his chest from the back, but I believe this is where

 Bodycount: